 In spring 2020, I was teaching Sing With Me daily.
 Every fifth day or so we had a concert with musicians joining me from various parts of the world: Lorin Sklamberg from New York, Efim Chorny from Moldova, Vanya Zhuk from Moscow, Joshua Horowitz from San Francisco, Merlin Shepherd from Brighton UK and a few others.
 You can watch these concerts too.
 Enjoy them on our youtube playlist.

-3 June - our final session.
+3 June - our final session before the summer break.
 Sing with Me 120, Russian songs

 If you've been to folk dance camps and danced to a Russian tune, you probably heard today's song.
 It has become a bit kitsch in the past decades but in fact it has very old, if not ancient, roots.
 Belolotsa Kruglolitsa (White-faced, Round-faced Girl) was first published in 1778 in The Collection of Russian Simple Songs with Music by V.F.
 Trutovsky.
 The song describes an archaic magic ritual of a love spell performed by a girl to return her beloved, who is not allowed to see her by his mother.
 The viburnum (guelder rose) in the song is a reference to a bride, and the entire first part of the song has a direct connection with the ancient traditions of the wedding ceremony.
 A lot of the language of the song is very much influenced by ancient Russian epic ballads (Byliny).
 In most of the songbooks, Kruglolitsa Belolitsa is marked as a dance song, and only in a few cases – as a Protazhnaya (“lingering song”).
 Here is the sheet for today: Belolotsa Kruglolitsa